herki18/AngleSharp/src/AngleSharp.LayoutEngine/StyleComputation/StyleComputationEngineArchitecture.md

 3. **Resolve Cascade**: Use CascadeResolver to determine which properties take precedence
 4. **Apply Inheritance**: Use InheritanceProcessor to inherit properties from parent
 5. **Compute Values**: Use ValueComputer to resolve all relative values to absolute ones

+Each step builds on the previous one, with the entire pipeline executed for parent elements before their children to ensure proper computation of relative values.
+The process begins at the root element (with no parent) and flows downward through the DOM tree.

 ## Integration with AngleSharp